doziestar/identrax-whitepaper-and-docs/README.md

 ### 2.1 Vision

-**A Nigeria where every citizen controls their own verified identity — where organizations can verify without collecting, and where identity is a right, not a product.**
+**A Nigeria where every citizen controls their own verified identity, where organizations can verify without collecting, and where identity is a right, not a product.**

 Identrax envisions a world where: